-Although I always recommend buying travel insurance wherever you go, for the US, it is advisable to have an extraordinary coverage (never consider hiring anything that covers below $30,000 if you travel to the United States).
+Although I always recommend buying travel insurance wherever you go, for the US, it is advisable to have an extraordinary coverage (never consider hiring anything that covers below $300,000 if you travel to the United States).
 You can compare the best travel insurance companies for the USA here.

 You can get the best quality-price insurance with World Nomads.